Santa’s Workshop Puzzle from Eurographics

 The Last Piece

-This 1000 piece puzzle included a poster.
-It’s a small poster, about the same size of the image on the box.
-The assembled puzzle is about 20″ wide and 27″ high.
-The pieces fit very well and the image quality on the pieces is quite good.
-The colors were great and bright.
-The imagery is fun and enjoyable.
-If we had room to hang our finished puzzles, we’d definitely hang this one.
+This 1000 piece puzzle included a wonderful, large poster.
+The assembled puzzle is square and is about 24″ wide and high.
+The pieces fit really well and the image quality on the pieces is very good.
+The puzzle picture is slightly glossy and is humorous and challenging.
+This puzzle is well worth the price and is definitely frame-worthy when completed.

 Got questions about puzzling?
 Are you new to this great hobby?
 Check out our FAQ and guide to puzzling!